jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 = lesson 11 - questions?
 == vocab
-/ 󱤺 mun: moon, night sky object, star
-/ 󱤆 ante: different, altered, changed, other
+/ 󱤺 mun: moon, night sky object, star, celestial body / 󱤆 ante: other, altered; modify, change; difference
-/ 󱥠 sitelen: image, picture, representation, symbol, mark, writing / 󱥓 poki: container, bag, bowl, box, cup, cupboard, drawer, vessel / 󱥈 pakala: botched, broken, damaged, harmed, messed up / 󱤓 jo: to have, carry, contain, hold
+/ 󱥠 sitelen: image, picture, representation, symbol, mark, writing / 󱥓 poki: container; bag, bowl, box, cup, cupboard, drawer, folder / 󱥈 pakala: damage, break, botch, harm, mess up; mistake / 󱤓 jo: hold, carry, possess, contain, own
-/ 󱥥 supa: horizontal surface, thing to put or rest something on

-=== question word
-/ 󱥙 seme: (indicates missing information in a question)
+/ 󱥥 supa: flat horizontal surface; bed, floor, desk, plate, table, platform, stage / 󱥙 seme: _particle:_ indicates missing information in a question

-=== notes
-#word[󱤓 jo] is not the same as english's general to have.

-#quote[󱤴󱥷󱥉 \
-mi wile pali \
-~ i have to work]

-#quote[󱤴󱥅󱤼󱤉󱥞 \
-mi olin mute e sina \
-~ i have a lot of love for you]

-#quote[󱤴󱤶 \
-mi moku \
-~ i have eaten]

-#pagebreak()

 == lesson
 there are two ways to ask yes/no questions, and one way to ask an open-ended one.

-=== 󱤌󱤂󱤌 word ala word
+=== 󱤌󱤂󱤌 ijo ala ijo
-to ask yes or no questions, you use the #word[󱤌󱤂󱤌 word ala word] pattern, where #word[󱤌 word] is either the first word in the predicate, or the first preverb if there is one.
+to ask yes or no questions, you use the #word[󱤌󱤂󱤌 ijo ala ijo] pattern, where #word[󱤌 ijo] is a placeholder for either the first word in the predicate, or the first preverb if there is one.

-to answer a question like this you repeat the #word[󱤌 word] for yes, and say #word[󱤂 ala] or #word[󱤌󱤂 word ala] for no.
+to answer a question like this you repeat the #word[󱤌 ijo] for yes, and say #word[󱤂 ala] or #word[󱤌󱤂 ijo ala] for no.

-_note: 󱤌󱤂󱤌 means ijo ala ijo. i'm using it to represent the word ala word pattern, since ijo can stand in for anything, just like "word" does in this context._

 #quote[󱥆󱤧󱥦󱤂󱥦󱥩󱥞 \
 󱥦 / 󱥦󱤂 \